If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Pull the wire tight through the frame and secure it by looping it around the other 5/8-inch nail at that end of the frame.
 Cut the wire with the pliers and make sure that the wire is as tight as possible throughout the frame.
 Unloop the wire, pull the wires as tight as you can and loop it tightly around the nail.
 Using the pliers, twist the wire around the nail by turning the nail.
 The wire should get tighter as the nail twists.
 Test it by strumming it like a guitar, if it makes a ponging sound then it is perfect.
 Hammer the nail all the way through the frame and that’s it.
 That’s it, your beehive frame has been wired.

 Knowing how to wire a beehive frame is essential when first setting up your beehive.
-Any of the listed beehive frames above will do the job quite well.
+Any of the listed beehive frame wires above will do the job quite well.